ekurtgl/GSoC-2021-GNN_for_Trigger/README.md

 The dataset used in this work is also available [here](https://www.kaggle.com/ekurtoglu/cms-dataset).

-Should you have any questions, please contact me: [mailto](mailto:ekurtoglu@crimson.ua.edu)
+Should you have any questions, please contact me: [ekurtoglu@crimson.ua.edu](mailto:ekurtoglu@crimson.ua.edu)